-This standard establishes the various substances that the laboratory must be able to identify in blood (scope of testing), as well as the appropriate level of testing (sensitivity) that is required.
+This standard establishes the various substances that a forensic science service provider (FSSP) must be able to identify in blood (scope of testing), as well as the appropriate level of testing (sensitivity) that is required.

 The requirements are adapted from the more comprehensive guidelines published through the work of the National Safety Council's Alcohol, Drugs, and Impairment Division.